 At John Stainer we encourage everyone to think about others, and to give generously to help those who are less fortunate than us.

 To link with our value of Community, in the Autumn Term, we look outwards, and learn that we are part of a Global Community of people.
-We link with a charity overseas, and aim to raise money by donating what we can, and also raising money by having a cake sale.
+We link with a charity overseas, and aim to raise money by donating what we can.

-This year we linked our harvest appeal with another of our celebrations.
 In 2020 we were unable to visit the church because of Covid restrictions, however we didn't let that stop us being kind and generous.
-In November we celebrate Cool to be Kind Week, where we spend the week doing random acts of kindness towards others.
+In November we celebrated Cool to be Kind Week, where we spend the week doing random acts of kindness towards others.
 We decided to try to be kind and helpful towards those in our community who are the most in need.
 We chose to support The Southwark Foodbank (Pecan), and everybody in the school donated tins and packets of food.

 We managed to fill more than 75 bags of food, and with the help of The School Council, we packed them up and delivered them to Peckham, where they will be distributed to those that need them most.
 If you would like to know more about the work of Pecan or Southwark Foodbank please click on the link here.